Ha No Kuromaku Ceramic Whetstones (#1000 + #5000) - Image 1

 Warranty: No formal warranty; replacement stones available from sharpening retailersMade in: Japan

 Shapton's Kuromaku 'professional' series is the Japanese ceramic whetstone line knife sharpening pros have rebuilt their cabinets around over the last decade.
-The 1000-grit medium and 5000-grit fine combo here is the two-stone progression that takes a dull factory edge to a polished, surgically-sharp working edge — 1000 grit removes metal and re-establishes the bevel; 5000 grit polishes the apex for cleaner cuts and longer edge retention.
-The ceramic binder doesn't dish (cup) as fast as soft Japanese natural stones or splash-and-go alternatives like King; r/Sharpening and r/Knives treat Kuromaku as the reference modern synthetic.
+The 1000 grit medium and 5000 grit fine combo here is the two stone progression that takes a dull factory edge to a polished, surgically sharp working edge, 1000 grit removes metal and re establishes the bevel; 5000 grit polishes the apex for cleaner cuts and longer edge retention.
+The ceramic binder doesn't dish (cup) as fast as soft Japanese natural stones or splash and go alternatives like King; r/Sharpening and r/Knives treat Kuromaku as the reference modern synthetic.
 Both stones come in their own plastic case that doubles as the working base, keeping the stone flat and the bench dry.

 No formal warranty; replacement stones available from sharpening retailers Made in Japan

 * As an Amazon Associate, we earn from qualifying purchases.
-Prices may change.
+Prices on Amazon update in real time; the figure shown is from our last verified refresh.

 Community & Review Summary